skan652/Hands-on-Kafka/README.md

 ## Reflection Questions (Answer in Your Own Words)

 - Why are topics considered logical streams?
+Topics are considered streams because they implicate a communication between a producer and a consumer with a series of unbounded data detailing each purchase.
+Each message is tailored to a topic and are ordrered according to given partitions.
 - Why does Kafka use partitions?
+Kafka uses partitions to organize messages and enable parallel processing.
+They also have a high horizontal scaling that can go up to one million messages.
 - What is the role of offsets?
+Offsets help locate customers in a stream and track their statistics and progress.
 - Why does each partition only allow one consumer per group?
+To help set the order of a message and ensure a simple and reliable management of resources.
 - What happens if there are more consumers than partitions?
+The state becomes idle.

 ---